 - In addition, 60% of those surveyed said said they offered faculty the knowledge needed to assess the effectiveness of the digital technologies they were increasingly using.

 Disconnect Between Students and Leaders

 While many students certainly share academic leaders’ concerns about politics, free speech, and the current campus climate, they are also concerned about gaining increased access to online learning platforms that can expand how, when, and where they pursue their degrees.
-The ECAR Study of Undergraduate Students and Information Technology, released in fall 2017, found that for four years running, the number of students preferring a blended learning environment that includes “some to mostly online components” had increased while students preferring a face-to-face only learning environment had continued to decline.
-What the recently released Inside Higher Ed study appears to suggest is that as university leaders scramble to keep the peace on their campuses and anticipate potential federal cuts to higher education, online learning seems to be at risk of getting pushed down the priority list.
+The ECAR Study of Undergraduate Students and Information Technology from late 2017 found that for the fourth year in a row, the number of students preferring a blended format has increased.
+What the recently released Inside Higher Ed study appears to suggest is that as university leaders scramble to keep peace on their campuses, online learning may be at risk of getting pushed down the priority list.